pjvds/tidy/README.md

 # tidy

-Flexible structured logging with mechanical sympathy for astonishing performance.
+Flexible structured logging that is not fast by accident!